fbpx

 Media Day

-The culmination of practical classes each semester is Media Day.
-For eight hours, from morning to early evening, the Publicity Department transforms into a real media house, faithfully simulating the daily operations of newsrooms and agencies.
-Students are randomly assigned to teams and draw their topic for the day.
+The culmination of practical classes each semester is the Media Day.
+For eight hours, from morning until early evening, the Publicity Department transforms into a fully functioning media house, faithfully simulating the daily operations of newsrooms and agencies.

 In Every Direction, the Student Festival of the School of Journalism

-Once a year, usually in May, the student festival In Every Direction is held either on school premises or in another interesting location in the centre of Prague (such as the Rock Café music club).
-The programme includes discussions with renowned professionals from media and other communication fields, the presentation of the School of Journalism and Media Studies Awards for the best student works, an auction of personal items with interesting stories belonging to teachers, and an evening of music by student bands, known as Sound of VOŠP.
-Past editions of the In Every Direction festival have hosted notable figures such as Václav Moravec, Daniela Drtinová, Jaroslav Kmenta, Petr Koubský, Dalibor Balšínek, Erik Tabery, Jolana Voldánová, Jan Kraus, Michal Viewegh, and many others.
+The programme includes discussions with renowned professionals from media and other communication fields, the presentation of the College of Journalism and Media Studies Awards for the best student works, an auction of personal items with intriguing stories belonging to teachers, and an evening of music performed by student bands, known as Sound of VOŠP.

 Online Meet with VOŠP